Noi-9/brickBreaker/README.md

 How we Control this game?
-* You can control the protection of the ball from falling to the ground To move it you can use -> to right and <- to left
+* You can control the protection of the ball from falling to the ground To move it you can use -> arrow to right and <- arrow to left
 * You can change the result increment each time via [THIS CODE](https://github.com/Noi-9/brickBreaker/blob/main/Gameplay.java)
 ```java
 if(ballRect.intersects(brickRect)) {